Effortless smartphone tips for bloggers on the move

 - Before sending your post into the big wide world, it is always a good idea to check layout and formatting in preview mode.
 (Click 'Preview' or the little eye symbol).
 And you may want to double-check the spelling too at this point.

 So on the whole, publishing on a smartphone is not much different to publishing from a laptop or PC.

 Everything is just smaller.
 If your smartphone’s small screen size worries you, you may find a tablet more practical.
 I use both and love the fact that I can choose between phone, tablet or computer depending on where I am or what I'm working on.

 Mobile blogging can save you lots of time and hassle - it really can make your life easier!
 And knowing that you will never forget an idea or don’t have to wait until you’re back at your desk feels quite satisfying.
-Plus when you do get back to your desk you'll be able to focus on other tasks.

 Mobile blogging can make you feel more creative and productive — this could be an attractive benefit for busy businesswomen!